mapeditor/tiled/docs/manual/automapping.rst

    A broken version of the rule, because *NoOverlappingRules* was not yet set.

-When trying to match the input layer to the desired set layer (right picture of the figure at the beginning of the example, you will see it matches all the way along, with no regard of the vertical adjustment.
+When trying to match the input layer to the desired set layer (right picture of the figure at the beginning of the example), you will see it matches all the way along, with no regard of the vertical adjustment.

 Hence when we use the rule as discussed now, we will get not the desired